-How to Get the Settlement You Deserve
+How To Get The Settlement You Deserve

-As a cyclist, you need to be careful and even the most skilled bicycle rider can be a victim of a careless driver.
-100 people are killed and hundreds of thousands are injured in bike accidents every year.
-If you or a loved one has been involved in a bicycle accident, you should consult with an experienced attorney from Grey Law.
+As a cyclist, you need to be careful, and even the most skilled bicycle rider can be a victim of a careless driver.
+One hundred people get killed, and hundreds of thousands are injured in bike accidents every year.
+If you or a loved one was involved in a recent accident, you should consult with an experienced attorney from Grey Law.

-Our personal injury lawyers in Los Angeles have over 25 years of extensive experience handling claims and lawsuits on behalf of injured bicyclists and will help you recover full and just compensation for your injuries.

-A bike accident can be very frightening and the injuries involved may be extremely painful.
+Our personal injury lawyers in Los Angeles have over 35 years of extensive experience handling claims and lawsuits on behalf of injured bicyclists.
+We can help you recover maximum and just compensation for your injuries.
+Any accident is frightening, and the injuries involved may be excruciatingly painful.
 There are many different injuries that a person may suffer due to a bicycle accident, including:

-Spinal cord injury
+- Spinal cord injury

-Acetabular fracture (broken pelvis)
+- Acetabular fracture (broken pelvis)

-Fractured collarbone (clavicle)
+- Fractured collarbone (clavicle)

-Internal organ damage
+- Internal organ damage

-Road rash injuries
+- Road rash injuries

-Traumatic brain injury
+- Traumatic brain injury

 BICYCLE ACCIDENT STATISTICS